devchallenges-io/curriculum/4-frontend-libraries/1-react.js/5-state-management.md

   title: "State Management in React: useState & Controlled Components"
   description: "Master state management in React with useState and controlled components for dynamic, interactive web applications."
 faqs:
-  - What is state management in React?
+  - "What is state management in React?"
-  - State management in React refers to how data that changes over time is handled within a React application.
-It involves tracking and updating the state of components to ensure that the UI reflects the current data.
+  - "State management in React refers to how data that changes over time is handled within a React application.
+It involves tracking and updating the state of components to ensure that the UI reflects the current data."
-  - What is the useState hook and why is it important?
+  - "What is the useState hook and why is it important?"
-  - The useState hook is a fundamental building block in React functional components, enabling developers to add state management capabilities without class components.
-This powerful hook returns an array containing two elements: the current state value and a function to update it.
+  - "The useState hook is a fundamental building block in React functional components, enabling developers to add state management capabilities without class components.
+This powerful hook returns an array containing two elements: the current state value and a function to update it."
-  - What are controlled components and how do they work?
+  - "What are controlled components and how do they work?"
-  - Controlled components are a specific pattern in React where form elements are directly controlled by React state.
-These components rely on state to manage their values and changes, creating a single source of truth for form data.
+  - "Controlled components are a specific pattern in React where form elements are directly controlled by React state.
+These components rely on state to manage their values and changes, creating a single source of truth for form data."
-  - What are uncontrolled components and how do they work?
+  - "What are uncontrolled components and how do they work?"
-  - Uncontrolled components offer a different way of handling form inputs in React applications.
-These components keep their internal state within the DOM itself, instead of relying on React's state management.
+  - "Uncontrolled components offer a different way of handling form inputs in React applications.
+These components keep their internal state within the DOM itself, instead of relying on React's state management."
-  - What is the difference between controlled and uncontrolled components?
+  - "What is the difference between controlled and uncontrolled components?"
-  - Controlled components provide a single source of truth for form data, allowing for real-time access to input values and ensuring that the UI and data state are always synchronized.
-Uncontrolled components keep their internal state within the DOM itself, providing direct access to the input values.
+  - "Controlled components provide a single source of truth for form data, allowing for real-time access to input values and ensuring that the UI and data state are always synchronized.
+Uncontrolled components keep their internal state within the DOM itself, providing direct access to the input values."
-  - What is a hybrid approach to form handling in React?
+  - "What is a hybrid approach to form handling in React?"
-  - A hybrid approach to form handling combines the best aspects of controlled and uncontrolled components.
-This method allows developers to maintain granular control over specific form elements while keeping others uncontrolled for performance optimization.
+  - "A hybrid approach to form handling combines the best aspects of controlled and uncontrolled components.
+This method allows developers to maintain granular control over specific form elements while keeping others uncontrolled for performance optimization."
 ---

 # State Management Basics: useState and Controlled Components